cienai/cien-data-api-documentation/docs/queries.md

 ## Overview

-Describe how to query Cien API data, including endpoints, parameters, and response shapes.
+Describe how to query Cien Data API data, including endpoints, parameters, and response shapes.
 Include authentication notes and rate limits if applicable.

 ## Filtering and Sorting